nginx/nginx/README.md

 Follow these steps to download and install precompiled NGINX binaries.
 You may also choose to [build NGINX locally from source code](#building-from-source).

 ## Stable and Mainline binaries
 NGINX binaries are built and distributed in two versions: stable and mainline.
+Stable binaries are built from stable branches and only contain critical fixes backported from the mainline version.
+Mainline binaries are built from the [master branch](https://github.com/nginx/nginx/tree/master) and contain the latest features and bugfixes.
 You'll need to [decide which is appropriate for your purposes](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#choosing-between-a-stable-or-a-mainline-version).

-> [!TIP]
-> Stable binaries are built from the various stable branches and mainline binaries are built from the [master](https://github.com/nginx/nginx/tree/master) branch maintained in this repository.

 ## Linux binary installation process
 The NGINX binary installation process takes advantage of package managers native to specific Linux distributions.
 For this reason, first-time installations involve adding the official NGINX package repository to your system's package manager.
 Follow [these steps](https://nginx.org/en/linux_packages.html) to download, verify, and install NGINX binaries using the package manager appropriate for your Linux distribution.